 Griffin symbolism can be used in many different ways depending on the context.
 Griffin images or symbols may be used on flags, shields, or coats of arms to represent power, authority, and strength.
 They may also be used as logos or mascots for sports teams or businesses.

 In addition, Griffin imagery can be included in artwork, jewelry, or other decorative items to add a touch of power and nobility.
 Griffin symbols can also be used in tattoos to symbolize protection, guidance, courage, and strength.

 The griffin is most commonly used as an emblem of power or authority but it can also be used in art to represent other things such as rebirth or even procreation.
 Griffin symbolism could be said to resemble the Chinese Feng Shui concept for this reason – so much focus on what may come next rather than what was before!
-Griffin images are often seen mounted upon shields too which makes them popular symbols with heraldic artists when looking to create a piece that has some amount of narrative flair about it; indeed any Griffin shaped merchandise comes outfitted with wings because that’s just how people think they should look like all-round really given its name isn’t ‘phoenix’ (read more about the phoenix symbol).
+Griffin images are often seen mounted upon shields too which makes them popular symbols with heraldic artists when looking to create a piece that has some amount of narrative flair about it; indeed any Griffin shaped merchandise comes outfitted with wings because that’s just how people think they should look like all-round really given its name isn’t ‘phoenix’ (read more about the meaning of the phoenix).

 There are many different interpretations of Griffin symbolism, as it can represent a variety of things depending on the culture or context in which it is used.
 In general, the Griffin meaning is associated with strength, power, courage, wisdom, and nobility.
 Griffin symbols may also be used to represent authority, leadership, excellence, and victory.